ChrstphrHll/npc_gen/students/Saleas Rilitar.md

 ### Description
 - Triton Wizard from Whyndiem
 - 4th year Protection student in Burk
-- short wavy blonde hair that's wild, Sea Green eyes, and Aqua skin
+- long straight strawberry blond hair that's well kept, Sea Green eyes, and Aqua skin
 - Is Self-sufficent and Boisterous, and has Righteous as their ideal

 ### Organizations